matsengrp/dpvt/README.md

 size-`8` tensor, is kept.
 These tensors from each node are stacked together in preorder-traversal order, forming a tensor of dimension `(n_nodes, 8)`.

-4. Final output step: The output from the previous step is passed through a linear layer, the `classifier` attribute, to produce a tensor in logit space, of dimension `(n_nodes)`.
-The a sigmoid is applied.
+3. Final output step: The output from the previous step is passed through a linear layer, the `classifier` attribute, to produce a tensor in logit space, of dimension `(n_nodes)`.
+Then a sigmoid function is applied.
 At entry $i$, values near `0.0` mean the $i$-th edge is in a maximum parsimony tree, while values near `1.0` mean the $i$-th edge is not in a maximum parsimony tree.
 The output values are arranged to correspond to edges in preorder traversal order.

-If the `TraverseDataset` data structure is used, we save features in a tensor and iterate through the `traversal` to compute the features.
-Everything else is completely identical to how things are handled when using `TreeDataset`s.

 ### TransformerEncoderTraversal

-This Pytorch module inherits from `TraverseNN` and changes the order of the steps described for this module to first aggregate per-site information at every node of a tree (step 3.) and then use the learned features for the tree traversal (step 2.).
+This Pytorch module inherits from `TraverseNN` and changes the order of the steps described for this module to first aggregate per-site information at every node of a tree (step 2.) and then use the learned features for the tree traversal (step 1.).

 ### TraverseMaxPooling

-This model is very similar to `TraverseNN`, but we replace step 3. with a simpler aggregation method.
-We aggregate sites by simply outputting as feature the maximum of `feature[i]` over all sites.
+This model is very similar to `TraverseNN`, but we replace step 2. with a simpler aggregation method.
+We aggregate sites by simply outputting as feature the maximum of `learned_features[i]` over all sites.

 ### TraverseAvgPooling

-This model is very similar to `TraverseNN`, but we replace step 3. with a simpler aggregation method.
-We aggregate sites by simply outputting as feature the average of `feature[i]` over all sites.
+This model is very similar to `TraverseNN`, but we replace step 2. with a simpler aggregation method.
+We aggregate sites by simply outputting as feature the average of `learned_features[i]` over all sites.

 ## Logging training